-Impact Statement Level of Mitigation Measure Level of Significance Significance before after Mitigation PIO 2 shows the PIO 11) and (a number of this second protocols are considered with the imitgation BIO-2 through BIO-11) and focus on conditions and protocols necessary to avoid and minimize component shall attend the WEAP training prior to initiation of construction activities (including, but not limited to site preparation staging and mobilization vegetation clearance/mowing/trimming grading and excevation).
-The training shall include information about the special-status species potentially occurring within the Project component site, identification of special status species and habitats, a description of the regulatory status and general ecological characteristics of special-status resources, and a review of the limits of construction and measures required to avoid and minimize impacts to biological resources within the work area.
+Impact Statement Level of Significance before Mitigation Mitigation Measure Level of Significance after Mitigation BIO-2 through BIO-11) and focus on conditions and protocols necessary to avoid and minimize potential impacts to biological resources.
+All personnel associated with construction of the Project component shall attend the WEAP training prior to initiation of construction activities (including, but not limited to, site preparation, staging and mobilization, vegetation clearance/mowing/trimming, grading, and excavation).
+The training shall include information about the special-status species potentially occurring within the Project component site, identification of special-status species and habitats, a description of the regulatory status and general ecological characteristics of special-status resources, and a review of the limits of construction and measures required to avoid and minimize impacts to biological resources within the work area.
 A fact sheet conveying this information shall also be prepared for distribution to all contractors, their employees, and other personnel involved with construction.
 All employees working at the Project component construction site shall sign a form provided by the trainer documenting they have attended the WEAP and understand the information presented to them.
 The signed form shall be provided to PWD as documentation of training completion.
 The crew foreman shall be responsible for ensuring crew members adhere to the guidelines and restrictions designed to avoid impacts to special-status species and other regulated biological resources.
-If new personnel are brought onto the Project component after completion of the initial wEAP training, the training shall be conducted for all new personnel before they can participate In Project component construction activities.
-Construction personnel shall be instructed to hot directly or contact a qualified biologist to move the species out of harm's way, if appropriate Nicination Machine Biologist to move the species out of namins way, in appropriate.
-Mitigation Measure BIO-16: Qualified Biological Monitor This mugation measure is applicable to the Paindale Ditch Conversion project and other Project conducted pursuant to Mitigation Measure BIO-12 and/or for which protected oak trees, oak woodlands.
-California juniper, or native desert vegetation may be impacted.
-PWD shall retain a gualified biological monitor with relevant experience with the taxa and species in the Antelope Valley desert and mountain foothills for which pre-construction surveys, monitoring, or other support is required during Project component construction (potentially including, but not limited to, special- status plants, Northern California legless lizard, coast horned lizard, raptors, nesting birds, roosting bats, woodrats, and those special-status species with potential to occur based on the results of pre- activity and focused surveys conducted prior to Project component initiation in accordance with Mitigation Measures BIO-2 through BIO-12 and Mitigation Measure BIO-17).
+If new personnel are brought onto the Project component after completion of the initial WEAP training, the training shall be conducted for all new personnel before they can participate in Project component construction activities.
+Construction personnel shall be instructed to not directly harm any special-status species on site by halting activities until the species can move to off-site areas or contact a qualified biologist to move the species out of harm's way, if appropriate.
+Mitigation Measure BIO-16: Qualified Biological Monitor This mi woodlands, California juniper, or native desert vegetation may be impacted.
+PWD shall retain a qualified biological monitor with relevant experience with the taxa and species in the Antelope Valley desert and mountain foothills for which pre-construction surveys, monitoring, or other support is required during Project component construction (potentially including, but not limited to, special-status plants, Northern California legless lizard, coast horned lizard, raptors, nesting birds, roosting bats, woodrats, and those special-status species with potential to occur based on the results of pre-activity and focused surveys conducted prior to Project component initiation in accordance with Mitigation Measures BIO-2 through BIO-12 and Mitigation Measure BIO-17).
 The qualified biologist role may be satisfied by one or more individuals depending on qualifications and experience with one or more species and taxa.
 The qualified biologist shall be present during initial ground disturbance or vegetation removal activities and shall have the authority to temporarily stop work if one or more special-status species are observed that may be impacted by Project component activities.
-The biologist shall relocate special status amphibian reptile or mammals present within anti-instand project component impact areas to suitable undisturbed babitat outside the areas directly and indirectly affected by construction activities.
-The biologist shall hold the requisite incidental take permits or authorizations for the capture and handling of the species if applicable The biologist shall recommend measures to ensure compliance with avoidance and minimization measures, applicable permit conditions, and conditions required for observed special-status species.
+The biologist shall relocate special-status amphibian, reptile, or mammals present within anticipated Project component impact areas to suitable undisturbed habitat outside the areas directly and indirectly affected by construction activities.
+The biologist shall hold the requisite incidental take permits or authorizations for the capture and handling of the species, if applicable.
+The biologist shall recommend measures to ensure compliance with avoidance and minimization measures, applicable permit conditions, and conditions required for observed special-status species.
 When the biologist is present on site, they shall be responsible for: Verifying Project compliance with environmental mitigation measures and requirements;